farmaker47/Build_TensorFlow_Lite_Support_Library_With_Docker/README.md

 <img src="images/download_tensorflow_devel.PNG" width="2560" height="540">

-Copy, paste and run command `docker run -it -v pwd:/host_dir tf-support-builder bash` to start the container.
+After the end of the above procedure copy, paste and run command `docker run -it -v pwd:/host_dir tf-support-builder bash` to start the container.
 After some seconds you will see:

 <img src="images/start_container_command.PNG" width="2560" height="340">